pymupdf/PyMuPDF/docs/annot.rst

       :arg str name: the new name.

       .. caution:: If you set the name of a 'Stamp' annotation, then this will **not change** the rectangle, nor will the text be layouted in any way.
 If you choose a standard text from :ref:`StampIcons` (the **exact** name piece after `"STAMP_"`), you should receive the original layout.
 An **arbitrary text** will not be changed to upper case, but be written in font "Times-Bold" as is, horizontally centered in **one line** and be shortened to fit.
-To get your text fully displayed, its length using fontsize 20 must not exceed 190 pixels.
+To get your text fully displayed, its length using :data:`fontsize` 20 must not exceed 190 pixels.
 So please make sure that the following inequality is true: `fitz.get_text_length(text, fontname="tibo", fontsize=20) <= 190`.

    .. method:: set_rect(rect)